 The Cancer Data Management program was developed in response to local demand in Upstate S.C., which is representative of nationwide job opportunities.

-The accrediting organization is the National Cancer Registrars Association (NCRA), 1340 Braddock Place, Suite 203, Alexandria, VA 22314, and GTC’s program is seeking approval.
+The Cancer Data Management Certificate is accredited by the National Cancer Registrars Association (NCRA), 1340 Braddock Place, Suite 203, Alexandria, VA 22314l, www.ncra-usa.org.

 For more information